gortonator/bsds-6650/assignments-2021/Assignment-2.md

 You may also start an entirely new RDS instance with a fresh set of burst credits for fimal testing.

-Finally - effect on costs not obvious - so be careful!
+Finally - effect on costs can be high so only turn this option on for testing, and off as soon as finished to be on the safe side - so be careful!

 [Back to Course Home Page](https://gortonator.github.io/bsds-6650/)